-In anticipation of the coolest months of the year, we created a travel list of all the lovely warm destinations to visit during the winter when we need to dethaw.
-And for those of us who may not be able to jet off to the tropics of a sunnier state, revisit this page when you need a midseason pep talk in the form of a mental vacation to the equator.
-Scroll through to see the 22 dreamiest warm places to visit during winter.
-If you book them now, you'll definitely thank yourself later, and if you don't at least you'll put yourself in a Tahiti state of mind.
-Bye blizzards, hello balmy bliss.
+In anticipation of the coldest months of the year, we created a travel list of all the lovely warm destinations to visit during the winter when we need to defrost.
+Scroll to see the 11 dreamiest warm places to visit this winter.
+If you book them now, you'll definitely thank yourself later, and if you don't, at least you'll put yourself in a Tahiti state of mind.
+Bye-bye blizzards, hello balmy bliss.

 Palm Springs, California

 Hello, desert sanctuary.
-Going to Palm Springs in the middle of winter feels like the warm embrace you've been looking for.
-This Southern California retreat also happens to be a mecca for midcentury-modern design aficionados with incredible antique shops and flea markets, as well as some of the most photo-worthy interior vignettes imaginable around every corner.
-The surrounding landscape is one of the most photogenic in the world.
+Going to Palm Springs in the middle of winter will feel like the warm embrace you've been looking for.
+This Southern California retreat also happens to be a mecca for midcentury-modern design aficionados, and it's chock-full of incredible antique shops and flea markets.
+The surrounding landscape is one of the most photogenic in the world, too.

 Harbour Island, Bahamas

 Harbour Island is another one of those unbelievably charming locales that's almost too pretty to be real.
-It's a small island (3.5 miles long and just 1.5 miles wide) awash in pastel buildings and golf carts, whimsical pale pink sand beaches, and lovely shades of topaz in every direction.
-So if you have a thing for color, this is where you should vacation next.
-If you're up for something aside from lounging on the beach (that's where you'd find us, so no judgment), you organize some water sports, book a horseback ride on the shore, or book an afternoon of swimming with pigs in the ocean before riding your pastel-hued gold cart around this endlessly charming island.
+It's a small island (three and a half miles long and just a mile and a half wide) awash in pastel buildings and golf carts, whimsical pale pink sand beaches, and lovely shades of topaz in every direction.

-Head to the Scottsdale/Pheonix area if you want to experience a cool, up-and-coming downtown scene as well as a classic Western town.
-There are plenty of photogenic cacti, endless resort activities, and world-class hiking (make sure to do Cambleback Mountain), and even better desert sunsets, all while having the resources and energy of a city at your fingertips.
+Head to the Scottsdale if you want to experience a cool, up-and-coming downtown scene as well as a classic Western town.
+There are plenty of photogenic cacti, endless resort activities, world-class hiking (make sure to do Cambleback Mountain), and even better desert sunsets.

 Head to the other side of the world for some much-needed fun in the sun.
 Sydney, Australia, is a surfer's paradise that also happens to be a design and style hub.
 Check out the Bondi Icebergs, a set of historical infinity pools overlooking (and sometimes spilling into) the ocean, and then get your shopping fix in the neighborhoods of Bondi and Cremorne.